Brian T. Field

 Brian T. Field (born December 1, 1967) is an American composer of music for chamber groups, choirs and orchestras.
 He is noted for thematically pairing his music with topics of activism and social issues, particularly climate change, gun control and immigration.
 Field has taught at Columbia University, Seton Hall University, and American University.

 Early life and education

 Brian Field was raised in Minneapolis, Minnesota and Toledo, Ohio.
-He began his formal musical education with piano studies at age eight, and his first serious compositional efforts at age sixteen.
+He began formal musical education with piano studies at age eight, and his first serious compositional efforts at age sixteen.
 Field pursued his undergraduate degree at Connecticut College under the mentorship of Noel Zahler.
 His academic journey was marked with numerous accolades including graduating Magna Cum Laude, being inducted into the Phi Beta Kappa Honor Society, and receiving the Rosemary Park Fellowship and the Mahan Music Prize for Highest Attainment in Music.

-He earned a M.M. in composition at the Juilliard School in New York, where he was a student of Milton Babbitt subsequently earning his doctorate in composition as a President's Fellow at Columbia University as a student of Mario Davidovsky and George Edwards.
+He earned a M.M. in composition at the Juilliard School in New York, where he was a student of Milton Babbitt, subsequently earning his doctorate in composition as a President's Fellow at Columbia University as a student of Mario Davidovsky and George Edwards.
 His doctoral composition and analysis was a work for violoncello quartet, Metamorphoses Messianiques.